dskgry/nicole/README.md

 });
 ```

 <b>IMPORTANT:</b> The modulename of your JavaScript-Module must match the modulename that was defined in the JSF-Page.
+Otherwise you will get a "There is no js-module for the declared module"-Error.

 <b>Usage of jQuery:</b>
 Nicole is also designed to work with jquery.
 When your JavaScript-Modules depend on jQuery, it is important that jQuery is included BEFORE nicole.
 To achieve this, include jQuery with target head or without any target.